lawsmd/Rock-Castle-Construction-Company/README.md

 Those familiar with a typical *Profit and Loss* report might have already been concerned about the lack of a relationship between the sales transactions and their income categories.
 Until I can expand the data and create that relationship, the P&L is limited to the totals of Revenue transactions, Expense transactions, and their difference stated as 'Net Income'.
 For every report where it is helpful, there are 'From' and 'To' date parameters accepted as input variables.

 The first obstacle arose when totaling Revenue and Expenses, which involved 8 different transaction types combined into two aliases with 4 SUM statements each.
 However, calculating Net Income using those aliases isn't possible within the same SELECT statement.
 For this, a **Common Table Expression** was used.
-This function creates a temporary result table which can be referenced only within the immediately proceeding statement.
+This function creates a temporary result table which can only be referenced in the immediately following statement.

 ```
 {